 How do you choose an abstract painting?

 I have been creating abstract paintings for many years and it is easy for me to see and feel the beauty of abstract paintings.
-In many cases, I can judge a good painting from a great painting (not an easy task though!).
+In many cases, I can judge a great painting from a good painting (not an easy task though!).

 I spend a great deal of time with art, more specifically non-representational abstract art.
 This usually includes: